xel86/ntmd/README.md

 # ntmd (WIP)
 Network Traffic Monitor Daemon for linux.

-This project is early in development, and although core functionality is working well it still has it's fair share of issues (known & unknown).
+<b>This project is early in development, core functionality is working well but it still has it's fair share of issues (known & unknown).</b>

 ## Known Issues
 - Can't find process/sockets for qemu virtual machines